 Taste: Sherry much more prominent than on the nose – Prune Juice, Maple Syrup, Raisins.
 Caramel, Cinnamon and Nutmeg, Dark Chocolate and Pepper.

-Value for Money: Perhaps a little pricey this one, but a fine dram all the same.
+Thoughts: Perhaps a little pricey this one, but a fine dram all the same.

-The nose is delightfully complex, allowing the sherry influence to make it’s presence felt but never to overpower the spirit character.
+The nose is delightfully complex, allowing the sherry influence to make its presence felt but never to overpower the spirit character.
 On the palate meanwhile the Sherry / European Oak is more dominant, making for a rich, fruity and wonderfully warming mouthful.

 For more on Tobermory.